-Roy Fox Lichtenstein is one of the most interesting and peculiar artists of the 20th Century.
+Roy Fox Lichtenstein was one of the most interesting and peculiar artists of the 20th Century.
 He had a long career of innovative artwork but is best known for a short burst of comic book parodies that became wildly popular in the 1960s, with three decades remaining to be spent in his studio.

 By David Stone